Skip to content

 • Pass: Metric reporting is present

-Detected: f1, f1 weighted, success rate, cost
+Detected: f1, f1 weighted, success rate, jailbreak success rate

 Related Papers